 I hope you understand the basics or rather the working mechanism of a fish finder.
 It uses sonar to identify submerged objects and displays the information on the display.

 It is also called echolocation.
 The transducer handles the analog part of the process, while the processor handles the electrical signals sent from the transducer as well as calculations.
+I hope you have basic knowledge about transducer.

 In short, the fish finder creates short beats or pulses of ultrasonic sounds.
 The sound travels through the water until it is intercepted by something.
 Once the sound pulses hit an object, the object generates an echo of the sound.